AnWeber/vscode-timewarrior/README.md

 * Statusbar with current Tag
 * command for `timew start` and `timew stop`
 * command for restart timew with prev tags

-## Planned Features
-* notfication for daily events
-* summary stats for tags and time
+* reminder for configurable ranges

 ## Ideas
 * interactive editor for *.data file
+* summary stats for tags and time

 ## License